statiqdev/Website/input/framework/execution/files.md

 ## Troubleshooting Globbing Patterns

-Statiq provides the `glob` command to help troubleshoot globbing patterns, which has two subcommands: `glob eval` and `blog test`.
+Statiq provides the `glob` command to help troubleshoot globbing patterns, which has two subcommands: `glob eval` and `glob test`.

 The `glob eval` command evaluates a globbing pattern against actual files on disk and returns all the files that match: